-The following table compares this LEA’s FFY 2014 and FFY 2015 data (slippage or no slippage) and the FFY 2015 to the FFY 2015 Target (met or did not meet).
-Note: To be considered slippage by OSEP, the Indicator must show a failure to meet the target and a decrease of 1% or more from the previous year’s data (Office of Special Education Programs [OSEP], 2016)*.
+The following table compares the FFY 2018 state data to the FFY 2019 data and the FFY 2019 Target.
+Note: To be considered "slippage" by OSEP, the Indicator must show a failure to meet the target and a decrease of 1% or more from the previous year’s data (Office of Special Education Programs [OSEP], 2016).

 a.
 Percent of children who did not improve functioning

 b.
 Percent of children who improved functioning but not sufficient to move nearer to functioning comparable to same-aged peers

 c.
 Percent of children who improved functioning to a level nearer to same-aged peers but did not reach it

 d.
 Percent of children who improved functioning to reach a level comparable to same-aged peers